NinaKong/FrontEndDeveloper-Guidelines/README.md

         ```

 10) [HTTP Request](https://www.w3schools.com/jquery/jquery_ajax_get_post.asp): two commonly used methods for a request-response between a client and server
+    - Example: A client (browser) submits an HTTP request to the server; then the server returns a response to the client.
+The response contains status information about the request and may also contain the requested content.
     - GET: requests data from a specified resource
     - POST: submits data to be processed to a specified resource